 Polar Bear Note #18: Make a New Toy!

 Help save my habitat by making a new toy instead of buying one!
 You can make your own toys out of things you already have around the house.
 Make your own paper friends from recycled paper.
-Make a stuffed animal with clothes you were going to throw away.
-Make a rocket ship with a box, scissors and markers.
+Make a stuffed animal with clothes or socks you were going to throw away.
+Make a rocket ship with a box, scissors, and markers.
 When you buy fewer things, like toys, you make less trash.
 Trash is bad for the environment.
 Let’s save my habitat by making a toy together!

 Polar Bear Note #19: Don’t Waste Food!